Hey! Westward Ho!

 The Westward Ho!
 Beach itself faces North West into Bideford Bay and beyond, for 2 miles north of the village.
 It’s shallow and sandy but open to the elements.
 Westerly winds attract kiters from all around, and there is enough variety for freestylers as well as intermediate cruisers.
 Be mindful that this area experiences gusty cross-shore southerlies because of the nearby headland, and it can get fairly wet in this part of the world… expect rain at any time of the year!

-With kitesurfing and land kiting alike, timing is best done in Spring and Autumn (Fall) every year with there being fewer kiteable days throughout June and July.
+With kiteboarding and land-kiting alike, timing is best done in Spring and Autumn (Fall) every year with there being fewer kiteable days throughout June and July.
 That said, the UK enjoys a good storm any time of the year so you may see F7-12 winds at any time.
 How much can you handle?!

-Westward Ho!
-Beach is a good place to learn to kiteboard and can also challenge intermediate riders.
-While someone who is an A-class pure surfer would be disappointed, the two miles of breaking waves can make for some great freestyle kitesurfing.
+Great starting point to learn kiteboarding and can also challenge intermediate riders.
+While someone who is an A-class pure surfer would be disappointed, the two miles of breaking waves can make for some great freestyle kiteboarding.

 In the summer months you’ll have to pay a nominal toll road fee to get onto the Burrows and then you drive about a mile onto the spit itself.
 Park up at the North end of the car park and cross the sand dunes to the beach.